Karl Ouimette: Detroit City FC (loan)

 On May 2, 2022, Detroit City FC announced its acquisition of Ouimette on loan from Indy Eleven for the remainder of the 2022 USL Championship season.

 Atlético Ottawa

 On January 31, 2023, Atlético Ottawa announced Ouimette had signed a two-year contract with the club ahead of the 2023 Canadian Premier League season.
+Ahead of the 2024 season, he announced his retirement, mutually terminating the final year of his contract and joined the club's executive staff as a Business Development Executive.

 International career

-On November 8, 2013, Ouimette received his first call up to the Canadian national team by manager Benito Floro for two friendlies against Czech Republic on November 15 and Slovenia on November 19, 2013.
+On November 8, 2013, Ouimette received his first call up to the Canada national team by head coach Benito Floro for two friendlies against Czech Republic on November 15 and Slovenia on November 19, 2013.
 He received his first cap as a substitute against Slovenia.
 He was substituted into Canada's September 9, 2014 match against Jamaica in the 88th minute.
 The match was dedicated to his sister, Julie, who died a few days earlier after a 12-year battle with Philadelphia chromosome-positive acute lymphoblastic leukemia.